christophhagen/BinaryCodable/README.md

 }
 ```

-Simply import the module when you need to encode or decode a message:
+Simply import the module where you need to encode or decode a message:

 ```swift
 import BinaryCodable